Notificare/notificare-push-lib-appcelerator/ios/documentation/index.md

 ## Usage

-See the sample app in example directory.
+See the sample app in this repository: https://github.com/Notificare/notificare-demo-appcelerator.
 For documentation please refer to https://docs.notifica.re/sdk/implementation/

 ## Authors